kourge/invokable/README.md

   returned.
 * Do anything with an object that does not implement `[Invokable.call]`.
 A `TypeError` is thrown when such an object is given.
-* Work on JavaScript engines that don't support `Object.setPrototype`, `Object.getOwnPropertyDescriptors`, and `Object.defineProperties`, unless
+* Work on JavaScript engines that don't support `Object.setPrototypeOf`, `Object.getPrototypeOf`, `Object.getOwnPropertyDescriptors`, and
-  they have been polyfilled.
+  `Object.defineProperties`, unless they have been polyfilled.
 * Be rebound using `.bind(...)`.
 However, the `[Invokable.call]` method can still be rebound.